 What is rigatoni pasta used for?

 Rigatoni is a hearty, tube shaped pasta with ridges on the outside which help the sauce adhere to the noodles.
 Rigatoni is great for baked pasta dishes, and holds up well to thicker sauces such as cream sauces or chunky tomato sauces.
-If you can’t find rigatoni at your local grocery store, penne is a good substitute.

 Can you freeze baked pasta?

-This dish can be frozen for up to 2 months.
+This baked pasta can be frozen for up to 2 months.
 Tightly cover the top of your dish with foil, then cover everything with plastic wrap to get as tight of a seal as possible.
 You can thaw the dish, or bake it from frozen.
 If you bake from frozen, you’ll need to add another 20-30 minutes to the cook time.

 This recipe is easy to make and will delight your family and friends.
 Give this dish a try the next time you are in the mood for some good old fashioned comfort food!